graalvm/workshops/native-image/reflection/index.md

 - GraalVM (see [Install GraalVM](https://www.graalvm.org/22.0/docs/getting-started/#install-graalvm))
 - The `native-image` tool (see [Native Images](https://www.graalvm.org/22.0/docs/getting-started/#native-images))

-**NOTE:** If you see the laptop icon in the lab, you need to do something such as enter a command.
+**NOTE:** If you see the laptop icon in the lab, this means you need to do something such as enter a command.
 Keep an eye out for it.

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```shell